 Whether you currently have an eating disorder or are having problems recovering, you can still get coverage.

 Guaranteed issue life insurance will cover anyone with few to no questions asked.
 We recommend this as a last resort type of life insurance because it is more expensive.
 Benefit amounts are also limited.
-Usually, they don’t exceed $25,000 per company.
+Usually, they don’t exceed $25,000.

 The good news is that there are almost never any health questions and you can skip the life insurance medical exam.
 Plus, approval is guaranteed.